geofila/Semantic-Counterfactuals/app/README.md

 }
 ```

-# How to use the library
+# How to install the library
 ```python
 # Install cece
 pip install cece